-We are honored to have Amanda Lindhout as one of our speakers for the 2020 Future in Focus Women Working in Corrections & Juvenile Justice conference!
+We are honored to have Amanda Lindhout as one of our speakers for the 2021 Redefining the Future Women Working in Corrections & Juvenile Justice conference!

 Amanda Lindhoust is a New York Times bestselling author.
 Her multiple award winning memoir, A House in the Sky, has been a Top 10 bestseller since its release in 2013.
 It is the story of Amanda’s years as an aspiring television war reporter in Iraq and Afghanistan as well as the 460 days she spent as a hostage in Somalia.